minhuyen/intoidi/README.md

  - debug_settings.py (for the convenience debug on/off switch on particular environment)

 Other files are just stock Mezzanine project files.

-rhc push the files into Openshift application.

-ssh login to Openshift application and run:

-   cd app-root/repo/wsgi
-   python rhcmanage.py createdb (answer some questions provided)

-See the result on your Openshift website.

 __Advantages__